Mary Name Meaning: Origin, History, and Significance

 Beloved

 Another possible meaning of the name Mary is “beloved.”
 This interpretation comes from the fact that the name is derived from the Hebrew word for “love.”
-Mary is a name that has been associated with love and devotion for centuries.
+Mary is a name that has been associated with love & devotion for centuries.
 It is the name of the mother of Jesus in the Bible, who is often referred to as the “Virgin Mary.”
 Mary has also been used as a term of endearment, as in “Mary, my love.”

 Rebellious

 Some sources suggest that the name Mary could also mean “rebellious.”
 This interpretation comes from the fact that Miriam, the Hebrew name that Mary is derived from, can also mean “rebellion.”
-This could be a nod to the fact that Mary has been a popular name among strong and independent women throughout history.
+This could be a nod to the fact that Mary has been a popular name among strong & independent women throughout history.

 Drop of the Sea